ZhuYouKang-123456/Work/virtualization_lab1_answers_en.md

 Unpredictable costs: elastic resources may grow uncontrollably.

-3) ：Primary function of a hypervisor
+3) ：Primary function of a hypervisor:
 To abstract and allocate hardware resources (CPU, memory, I/O) to multiple VMs, ensuring isolation, and to provide VM lifecycle management (create, start, pause, migrate, snapshot).

-4) ：What is a Virtual Machine (VM)?
+4) ：What is a Virtual Machine (VM)?:
 A software-simulated isolated computer environment, created by a hypervisor, that allows running a guest operating system and applications.

-5) ：Benefits of Virtual Machines
+5) ：Benefits of Virtual Machines:
 Isolation: workloads separated securely.

 Resource consolidation: multiple VMs on one host improve utilization.